ONSdigital/sdc-int-cc-service/database/flyway.md

 and to guard against problems the following needs consideration:

 - The production data will become precious, and migrations must preserve and not corrupt that data.
-  To this end each migration must be thoroughly tested, migrating from realistic production data
+  To this end each migration must be thoroughly tested, migrating from realistic production data. **IT IS NOT SUFFICIENT TO TEST A MIGRATION FROM SCRATCH, SINCE THAT WILL NOT TEST REALISTIC PRODUCTION DATA MIGRATION**.
 - Migrations will run as the pod is coming up.
 If you write SQL that takes a long time, this could cause delays in startup which could be an issue (although the deployment script has been adjusted to allow for this to some extent).
 In some instances indexing on existing large volumes of data can take quite a lot of time, and we should avoid this, or perhaps